Spanish Restaurant Logo Ideas:

 The four red circles represent different aspects of food and cooking: the pig and chicken represent star ingredients in many well-loved Spanish dishes, while the fork and fire are core components of meal preparation.
 The unusual choice of font adds a quirky, upbeat feel.
 Perfect for a tapas bar.

 The choice of dark violet and light pink is fairly unusual for a restaurant.
 It suggests that your establishment offers something different from the rest.
-The yellow smoke emanating from the top of the flame indicates that the food on offer is hot and spicy.
+The pale smoke emanating from the top of the flame indicates that the food on offer is hot and spicy.
 Overall, a bold, memorable design choice.

 The bright yellow background makes this logo sunny and cheerful.
-The image of the bull is appropriate for an establishment offering Spanish food and the curved lines above the bull's head might represent food being grilled.
+The image of the bull is appropriate for an establishment offering Spanish food, and the curved lines above the bull's head might represent food being grilled.
 The name stands out in bold lettering, making it the most striking feature.

 The abstract image of a bull enclosed by a circle is reminiscent of food on a plate, and the violet and pink colors lend it a dramatic edge.
 The letters of the Source Code Pro typeface are well-spaced and in a silvery-gray color which makes them pop against the background.